Close Menu

 Lower rates are driving refinance demand

 The recent dip in mortgage rates to 6.39% has triggered a surge in refinancing applications.
-This environment is favorable for homeowners who locked in higher rates in the past few years, offering a chance to reduce their borrowing costs.
+This environment is favorable for homeowners who locked in higher rates over the past few years, offering an opportunity to reduce their borrowing costs.

 Record-high loan sizes and cash-out activity